beecho01/material-symbols/README.md

     [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=material_symbols)

+3. After the installation completes, restart Home Assistant to load the new integration.
+    - You're browser cache may need to be deleted to show the icons as desired.

 ##### HACS Method 2

 1. **Add the Custom Repository to HACS manually:**